0xPolygonID/tutorials/mkdocs/docs/wallet/proof-generation/jwz.md

 JSON Web Zero-knowledge (JWZ) is an open standard for representing messages proven with zero-knowledge technology.

+ Based on the existing securemessaging standards, namely, JWM (JSON Web Message) and JWT (JSON Web Token), JWZ is a standard format for representing and sending secure messages backed by zero-knowledge technology.
+It is a novel way of providing interaction between two parties that intend to exchange messages while keeping the sender's public keys hidden.
+The proof that the wallet generates is packed in the JWZ format and sent to the Verifier using `callbackUrl`.

 In Iden3 Protocol, JWZ is the core primitive to manage communications between different parties.
 A JWZ expands the signature schema of the popular <a href="https://jwt.io/introduction" target="_blank">JWT standard</a>.

 Any message can be packed inside a JWZ while the proof guarantees data integrity and provenance of the message, providing helpful metadata among the message.